kbcruz6/kbcruz6/README.md

 ✅ As a highly motivated person who have an advanced English level and experience working in the United States for 4 years, I am looking for new challenges in IT & development areas, to continue growing professionally and personally.

-💻 That's why I am currently directing my profile towards web development, having studied HTML5, CSS, JavaScript and GitHub.
-I am also learning React and I have knowledge of web SEO.
+💻 That's why I am currently directing my profile towards web development, having studied HTML5, CSS, JavaScript, React js and GitHub.
+I also have knowledge of web SEO.

 🙋🏻‍♂️ I am very curious, perfectionist, resilient and an Engineer, what is super useful in this environment to face the daily challenges and solve problems.
 I have creative thinking, ability to learn quickly and flexibility to continuous change.